alinnman/celestial-navigation/README.md

 * Refraction correction is simple (see above), but probably good enough for basic celestial navigation.

+* More elaborate geodetic corrections have not been applied, such as detailed geoids taking care of deviations of the gravitational field.

 See [more about future plans](CONTRIBUTING.md).

 ## 3. Sight reduction (Stationary observer)<a name="sight-reduction"></a>